jaikeerthick/Notifications-Reader/README.md

 }
 ```

-General for of the class looks like this
+General form of the class looks like this